Multimodal Learning Without Labeled Multimodal Data: Guarantees and Applications: Related Work and Technical Background

-where the notation $I_p(\cdot)$ and $I_q(\cdot)$ disambiguates mutual information (MI) under $p$ and $q$ respectively. \end{definition} $I(X_1; X_2; Y) = I(X_1; X_2) - I(X_1;X_2|Y)$ is a multivariate extension of information theory~\cite{bell2003co,mcgill1954multivariate}.
-Most importantly, $R$, $U_1$, and $U_2$ can be computed exactly using convex programming over distributions $q \in \Delta_{p_{1,2}}$ with access only to the marginals $p(x_1,y)$ and $p(x_2,y)$ by solving an equivalent max-entropy optimization problem $q^* = \argmax_{q \in \Delta_{p_{1,2}}} H_q(Y | X_1, X_2)$~\cite{bertschinger2014quantifying,liang2023quantifying}.
-This is a convex optimization problem with linear marginal-matching constraints (see Appendix~\ref{app:method3}).
+where the notation $I_p(\cdot)$ and $I_q(\cdot)$ disambiguates mutual information (MI) under $p$ and $q$ respectively. \end{definition} $I(X_1; X_2; Y) = I(X_1; X_2) - I(X_1;X_2|Y)$ is a multivariate extension of information theory~\citep{bell2003co,mcgill1954multivariate}.
+Most importantly, $R$, $U_1$, and $U_2$ can be computed exactly using convex programming over distributions $q \in \Delta_{p_{1,2}}$ with access only to the marginals $p(x_1,y)$ and $p(x_2,y)$ by solving a convex optimization problem with linear marginal-matching constraints $q^* = \argmax_{q \in \Delta_{p_{1,2}}} H_q(Y | X_1, X_2)$~\citep{bertschinger2014quantifying,liang2023quantifying}, see Appendix~\ref{app:method3} for more details.
 This gives us an elegant interpretation that we need only labeled unimodal data in each feature from $\mathcal{D}_1$ and $\mathcal{D}_2$ to estimate redundant and unique interactions.
+Unfortunately, $S$ is impossible to compute via equation (\ref{eqn:S-def}) when we do not have access to the full joint distribution $p$, since the first term $I_p(\{X_1, X_2\};Y)$ is unknown.

+It is worth noting that other valid information-theoretic definitions of multimodal interactions also exist, but are known to suffer from issues regarding over- and under-estimation, and may even be negative; these are critical problems with the application of information theory for shared $I(X_1; X_2; Y)$ and unique information $I(X_1; Y|X_2)$, $I(X_2; Y|X_1)$ often quoted in the co-training~\citep{blum1998combining,balcan2004co} and multi-view learning~\citep{tosh2021contrastive,tsai2020self,tian2020makes,sridharan2008information} literature.
+We refer the reader to~\citet{griffith2014quantifying} for a full discussion.
+We choose the one in Definition~\ref{def:pid} above since it fulfills several desirable properties, but our results can be extended to other definitions as well.